awsdocs/amazon-ses-developer-guide/doc-source/logging-using-cloudtrail.md

 SendTemplatedEmail
 SendBulkTemplatedEmail
 SendCustomVerificationEmail
 You can use event publishing to record events related to email sending\.
-For more information, see [Monitoring Using Amazon SES Event Publishing](monitor-using-event-publishing.md)\.
+For more information, see [Monitor email sending using Amazon SES event publishing](monitor-using-event-publishing.md)\.

 Every event or log entry contains information about who generated the request\.
 The identity information helps you determine the following:
 + Whether the request was made with root or AWS Identity and Access Management \(IAM\) user credentials\.